ALL Metrics

 Psychological impact

 The COVID-19 pandemic has also had a significant psychological impact on patients undergoing hemodialysis.
 The necessity of awaiting the results of the swab and the obligation to undergo continuous swabs has resulted in the patient experiencing disturbances to their sleep patterns, a sense of being a burden, and a perception of being under constant observation during the course of this pandemic.
 The majority of participants reported experiencing disturbances in their sleep patterns during the pandemic.
-However, during the current pandemic, these disturbances have been exacerbated due to concerns about the results of the swab.
+However, during the current pandemic, these problems have been exacerbated due to concerns about the results of the swab.
 The majority of participants reported feeling burdened by the obligation to undergo swab tests.
 The obligation to undergo swabbing every 2-3 weeks necessitates that participants visit a hospital outside of their scheduled hemodialysis appointment and other scheduled examinations.
 The process of swabbing is quite intricate and time-consuming.
 The extended period is a significant burden for participants, particularly given their history of complications related to declining kidney function.
 One participant also reported a psychological impact resulting from the constant observation by nurses.

 “When it is close to the following swab schedule, I often have trouble sleeping.
 The stress and anxiety that come with the condition make it difficult for me to get the rest I need.
 As my stress levels rise, I find it even harder to sleep” (P8).